 I am currently a postdoctoral fellow in Oriel College at Oxford University, hosted by Prof. Hindy Najman.
 My research here is funded by the Scholarship Program for Outstanding Postdoctoral Women Students, the Israeli Council of Higher Education.
 In my postdoctoral research, I use the digital methodologies developed in the SQE project to explore fundamental issues in the textual criticism of the Pentateuch.

-So far, I have dealt with two manuscripts of the book of Exodus from Qumran: 4Q11 (4QpaleoGen-Exodl); 4Q22 (4QpaleoExodm). the original editors of 4Q11 did not reach a decisive conclusion regarding the textual classification of the scroll, as statistical analysis of the scroll’s readings does not reveal the agreement of the scroll’s text with one of the textual traditions of the Pentateuch.
-Nevertheless, it was classified as MT-like (Tov) or semi-Masoretic (Lange) text, following the editors’ supposition that the major expansions documented in SP were not originally included in the scroll.
-My research a new reconstruction of 4Q11 that the textual classification of the scroll.
+So far, I have dealt with two manuscripts of the book of Exodus from Qumran: 4Q11 (4QpaleoGen-Exodl); 4Q22 (4QpaleoExodm).
+The original editors of 4Q11 did not reach a decisive conclusion regarding the textual classification of the scroll, as statistical analysis of the scroll’s readings does not reveal the agreement of the scroll’s text with one of the textual traditions of the Pentateuch.
+Nevertheless, it was classified as a MT-like (Tov) or semi-Masoretic (Lange) text, following the editors’ supposition that the major expansions documented in SP were not originally included in the scroll.
+My research offers a new reconstruction of 4Q11 that validates this supposition regarding the textual classification of the scroll.
 Locating the fragments on a digital canvas using the corresponding points of damage makes it possible to estimate the distances between the fragments in the original scroll and to evaluate the amount of missing text.
 In this way, I have shown that the scroll did not include the major SP-expansions.
-This research was presented in a scholars’ seminar in the Orion Center for the Study of the Dead Sea Scrolls and Associated Literature at the Hebrew University of Jerusalem and the Groningen-Leuven-Oxford Network Conference of Hebrew Bible and Jewish Antiquity at the University of Oxford ().
-It will also be published in Textus ().
+This research was presented in a scholars’ seminar in the Orion Center for the Study of the Dead Sea Scrolls and Associated Literature at the Hebrew University of Jerusalem, and the Groningen-Leuven-Oxford Network Conference of Hebrew Bible and Jewish Antiquity at the University of Oxford (see list of publications, conferences, #6,7).
+It will also be published in Textus (see list of publications, #9).

 Working on 4Q11, I found that approximately half of the scroll’s fragments were not identified in the critical edition.
 Dr. Drew Longacre (University of Groningen), Anthony Perrot (Faculté de Théologie de Vaux-sur-Seine), and I have identified eleven new 4Q11 fragments, some previously associated with the scroll but not identified, and others previously not associated with the scroll at all.
-I have presented this research at the Oxford Centre for Hebrew and Jewish Studies () and it has been written up as a paper that is under review in RevQ.
+I have presented this research at the Oxford Centre for Hebrew and Jewish Studies (see list of publications, conferences, #8) and it has been written up as a paper that is under review in RevQ.
 Since five of the eleven new fragments were identified by me, and I wrote the first draft of the paper, I am listed as its first author.